SIADSiM/MATLABToolsForSoilScienceModeling/README.md

-# MATLAB Soil Processes Simulation Repository
+# MATLAB Tools For Soil Science Modeling

 This repository provides a collection of MATLAB functions for simulating and analyzing key soil processes.
 It integrates models for soil physics, hydrology, biogeochemistry, and erosion, with a focus on research reproducibility, adherence to peer-reviewed references, and consistent use of SI units.